apache/yetus/asf-site-src/source/documentation/in-progress/precommit-buildtools.md

 * pluginname\_builtin_personality\_modules

     - Default method to determine how to enqueue modules for processing.
 Note that personalities may override this function.
+Requires two arguments: repo status and test desired.
+For example, in a maven build, values may be 'branch' and 'mvninstall'.

 * pluginname\_builtin_personality\_file\_tests

     - Default method to determine which tests to trigger.
 Note that personalities may override this function.
+Requires a single argument: the file in which the tests exist.

 # Optional Functions